Is a paddock right for you and your horse?

 If you already own a field you believe to be suitable, have it checked out by an equestrian friend.
 Then consider whether you are able to invest both the time and money in making the land a safe place for the horse and whether it is practical for your needs.

 If you do not already own a paddock, you may consider leasing one from a local farmer or land owner.
-If you do, you should use an agricultural land lease that has been written for the purpose of private grazing to ensure you both parties are sufficiently protected.
+If you do, you should use an agricultural lease for private grazing to ensure you both parties are sufficiently protected.

 There are numerous advantages to having your horse living on your doorstep.